 Although it might seem like everyone knows what to do, there is often a lot of stumbling around during our services.
 Don’t worry, we are happy to stumble through our services together with you.
 The most important thing for us is to stumble with sincerity of heart.
 If you don’t know what to do, turn to a person in the pews near you, and they would be glad to help.

 Our 10.30 service on Sunday mornings is designed with families in mind and we have Sunday School for kids and teens.
 If you would like to have your kids with you in service, they are most welcome to stay.
 We have a children’s altar with some child related activities right inside the main worship space.
 Don’t be concerned that your kids will make too much noise; we love the sound of children with us.

 How do I get there?
-See our contacts page for directions.
+See our contact page for directions.

 Is the building accessible?
 Yes!
 Our north entrance (Bloor Street) is accessible, and an elevator will take you to all floors.

 Does it cost money?
 No!
 Services usually include an at-will offering where a plate is passed.
 Give as you are able and comfortable, but you are not required to give money.

 When do I sit?
 When do I stand?
 The bulletin will give you directions on when you are to sit, stand, or kneel, but if you have mobility concerns it is fine to simply remain seated, and communion can be brought to you in your pew.